simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_09_meta_arguments.md

 - ✅ **Control resource dependencies** using `depends_on` for explicit ordering
 - ✅ **Create multiple resource instances** using `count` and `for_each`
 - ✅ **Manage resource lifecycles** with lifecycle blocks and rules
-- ✅ **Configure provider aliases** for multi-region and multi-account deployments
+- ✅ **Configure provider aliases** for multi-environment deployments
-- ✅ **Implement advanced resource patterns** for complex infrastructure scenarios
+- ✅ **Implement advanced resource patterns** for complex Jamf Pro infrastructure scenarios
 - ✅ **Debug and troubleshoot** meta argument configurations effectively

 ---